 You can surf the Atlantic in Lahinch, stroll quiet beaches in Inishowen, or kayak through sea caves near Doolin.
 The route also passes through traditional Irish towns where pubs still host live folk sessions and locals are quick with a hello.

 The Wild Atlantic Way isn’t about speed.
 It’s about stopping at roadside viewpoints, chatting with strangers, and finding beauty in the unexpected.
 No matter how far you drive, the journey always feels fresh.
-This coast has a way of making you feel small in the best way possible.
+This coast has a way of making you feel small in the best way possible, which is why I consider it one of must-see road trips in Ireland.

 - Read next: West Ireland Travel Guide